Skip to content

 main()

-• Modules are managed in the form of `collection’, and each collection contains multiple related modules.
+• Modules are managed in the form of collections, as each collection contains multiple related modules.

-Note: Up to version 2.9 Ansible included all modules by default, but the number of modules increased so much that it was changed to the current format (2.10 and later)
+Up to version 2.9, Ansible included all modules by default, but as the number of modules increased tremendously, it has been changed to the current format (ver.
+2.10 and later).

 • By default Ansible is installed with ansible.builtin as the only collection.

-• A list of modules that are available in the ansible.builtin click here
+• Click here for a list of modules that are available in the ansible.builtin.

-• To see which modules are available for you OS use this command:
+• To see which modules are available for your OS, use the following command:

 ansible-doc -l